syl-discard/.github/profile/README.md

   message-rabbitmq:
 ```

-You can then run `docker compose build && docker compose`.
+You can then run `docker compose build && docker compose up`.